Rational Quantum Mechanics: Testing Quantum Theory with Quantum Computers: State Reduction/ Measurement

-Here $E_G$ is the gravitational self-energy associated with two instances of the mass $M$ separated by a distance $b$. $E_G$ can be viewed as the energy needed to move one instance of the mass away from the other by a distance $b$ taking account of the gravitational field of the masses.
+Here, $E_G$ is the Di\'{o}si-Penrose gravitational self-energy associated with two instances of a mass in QM superposition.
+As discussed e.g., in \cite{Penrose:2014}, $E_G$ can be viewed as the energy needed to move one instance of the mass away from the other by a distance $b$ taking account of the gravitational field of the masses.
+It can be noted that when $M$ equals the Planck mass, $\tau_{\mathrm{DP}}=t_P$, the Planck time.